Qiskit/qiskit-metapackage/docs/aqua/oracles.rst

 Custom Circuit Oracle
 ^^^^^^^^^^^^^^^^^^^^^

-A helper class is also provided for easy creation of oracles using user-supplied custom quantum circuits.
+A helper class is also provided for easy creation of oracles using user-supplied circuits.
-This is of course geared towards experimenting with oracles programmatically, where users would directly provide the ``QuantumCircuit`` object corresponding to the intended oracle function, together with the various ``QuantumRegister``s involved.
+This is of course geared towards experimenting with oracles programmatically, where a user would directly provide a ``QuantumCircuit`` object corresponding to the intended oracle function, together with the various ``QuantumRegister``s involved.